sakibj/viz/README.md

 - "create database viz;"
 - "create user 'viz'@'localhost' identified by 'viz';"
-- "grant all privileges on viz.* to 'viz'@'localhost';"
+- "grant all privileges on viz.* to 'viz'@'localhost';" Quit out of mysql with "quit".
-- "flush privileges;"
-Quit out of mysql with "quit".
 Then run:
 - "./migrate.py db migrate"
 - "./migrate.py db upgrade"

-To check the database subsequently, run "mysql -uice -pice" To change database structure, edit viz/models.py, then run migrate and upgrade again.
+To check the database subsequently, run "mysql -uviz -pviz" To change database structure, edit viz/models.py, then run migrate and upgrade again.
 If you happen to remove the migrations folder, then run init, migrate, then upgrade.

-api.py has all the cool stuff in it.
+If all else fails, rm -rf migrations, then run init/migrate/upgrade